 A single click will take you from a code view to a comprehensive CSS GUI.
 This is perfect for when you can’t remember the syntax or want to pick a colour.

 Thankfully Coda seems to have left out all the hand-holding other development environments like Dreamweaver are cluttered with.
 You go straight into code view, and your extra WYSIWYG options are only available if you seek them out.

 Well Organised Sites

-The way coda stores and displays your sites is ingenius.
-The first screen you see is filled with screenshots of your saved websites and double clicking logs into FTP and shows your files ready for working.
+The way coda stores and displays your sites is ingenious.
+The first screen you see is filled with screenshots of your saved websites, and double-clicking logs into FTP, and shows your files ready for work.
 This means you can get started on a site in seconds.

 Command Line Integration

 Get into the command line in a couple of clicks within the Coda environment.
 Login details can be saved for each site individually.

 While I don’t need this anymore, the integration with Subversion is well thought out and a great time saver.

 The ability to work live on your files is fantastic for me.
 While this can be risky (I have never had a problem, however) it allows you to make changes super quickly and, for me, speeds things up massively.
 If you don’t like to work live, Coda will track the files you have changed locally and upload them with one click, which is almost as quick.